-A partner at Boies Schiller Flexner for over 20 years, Stuart Singer was described by Lawdragon as “a dazzling advocate in trial and appellate courts,” who is relied on “to win big when it matters.”
-He has done that for numerous Fortune 500 companies, as well as smaller businesses, individuals, and nonprofit organizations.
+A partner at Boies Schiller Flexner for over 20 years, Stuart was described by Chambers USA in 2024, as having a “fantastic courtroom presence” and being “among the best trial lawyers in the country.”
+Lawdragon called Stuart “a dazzling advocate in trial and appellate courts,” who is relied on “to win big when it matters.”
+Stuart has done that for numerous Fortune 500 companies, as well as smaller businesses, individuals, and nonprofit organizations.
 On the plaintiffs’ side, Stuart has served as lead counsel in antitrust and securities representations that have recovered over $1 billion.

 Stuart’s experience covers a wide variety of subjects, including antitrust, securities, energy, class action defense, civil fraud, unfair trade practices, professional liability defense, constitutional business law and health care.
-He has successfully defended the largest utility in the U.S., including in a billion dollar class action and before the Florida Supreme Court in a rate case and environmental litigation.
+He has successfully defended the largest utility in the U.S., including in billion-dollar class actions and before the Florida Supreme Court in regulatory and environmental litigation.
 He also has represented one of the preeminent law firms in the U.S. for over a decade.

 Stuart has been recognized by clients and peers as one of the top lawyers in the nation by Chamber & Partners, Best Lawyers in America, and Lawdragon.
 He has won multiple Most Effective Lawyer awards from the Daily Business Review and has twice been named The American Lawyer’s Litigator of the Week.